How to Align Checkboxes in Excel (2 Easy Ways)

 VBA Code Breakdown

-• First, we call our Sub Procedure Alignment_Checkbox_Folder.
+• We name our Sub Procedure Alignment_Checkbox_Folder.

 2 Handy Approaches to Align Checkboxes in Excel